softindex/datakernel/core-http/README.md

 ## HTTP

-HTTP module enables developers to build HTTP servers and clients that take full advantage of asynchronous I/O.
+HTTP module provides tools for building HTTP servers and clients that take full advantage of asynchronous I/O.

 You can add this module to your project by inserting the following dependency to **pom.xml**:
 ```xml